 U.S. Career Institute is approved and regulated by the Colorado Department of Higher Education, Private Occupational School Board, 1600 Broadway, Suite 2200, Denver, Colorado 80202, Telephone: 303.862.3001.
-This institution is also authorized by: The Indiana Board for Proprietary Education, 101 W. Ohio St., Suite 670, Indianapolis, IN 46204-1984.
+U.S. Career Institute has also been approved to participate in the National Council for State Authorization Reciprocity Agreements.